 Access to health records

 In general you have the right to see your health records though certain legal exclusions may apply.
 You can ask to see your record and may request a copy of any part subject to an administrative charge.
 You can view your medical record online free of charge via Patient Access, please see the medical record page for further detail.

 We realise that there may be occasions when our service to you falls short of our customary standard.
 If you have a complaint or concern about the service you have received from the doctors or any of the staff working at Wells Health Centre please let us know.

 We hope that most problems can be sorted out quickly and satisfactorily, preferably at the time they arise and with the person concerned.

-If your problem cannot be resolved on the spot and you wish to make a complaint, we would ask you to let us know as soon as possible, ideally within a matter of days or at the most a few weeks, this will enable us to establish what happened more easily.
+If you wish to make a complaint we would like you to let us know as soon as possible, ideally within a matter of days or at the most a few weeks, this will enable us to establish what happened more easily.
 If it is not possible to do this, please let us have the detail of your complaint:

 Confidentiality and information sharing

 We ask you for personal information so you can receive appropriate care and treatment.
 This information is recorded on computer and we are registered under the Data Protection Act.
 The practice will ensure that patient confidentiality is maintained at all times by all members of the practice team.
 However, for the effective functioning of a multi-disciplinary team it is sometimes necessary that medical information about you is shared between members of the team.
 Access to confidential patient information is given only to those NHS healthcare professionals who need it in order to provide a service to the patient.
 All staff working in the surgery are subject to stringent confidentiality requirements and no information from your record will be released to third parties outside the NHS without your specific consent.